-Ah, Adventure Game Studio.
-Easily my favorite engine of all time, second only to… SCUMM (bet ya didn’t see that coming).
-Unlike most jams, which tend to last anything from 72 hours to a week, with no engine restriction, MAGS spans a full month and requires participants to use Adventure Game Studio.
-So who’s in the mood for some fresh freeware adventures?
+So, MAGS!
+Unlike most jams, which tend to last from 72 hours to a full week with no engine restriction, this one spans a month and requires participants to use… wait for it… Adventure Game Studio!
+Who’s in the mood for creating some adventure games?

 Update: votes are in!